MCL Tear Shiloh, IL

 Pre- and Post-Surgical Rehabilitation

-Pre/post surgical rehabilitation plays a vital role in pre- and post-surgery recovery.
+Pre/post surgical rehabilitation is crucial for recovery both before and after surgery.
 At Axes Physical Therapy in Shiloh, IL, we provide customized rehab programs to prepare your knee for surgery by enhancing strength and flexibility.
-Post-surgery, our Shiloh, IL physical therapists partner with you to maximize recovery, concentrating on knee stability and functional restoration.
+Post-surgery, our Shiloh, IL physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
 This comprehensive approach guarantees you can resume your regular activities swiftly and securely.

 Shiloh, IL Physical Therapy for MCL Tears

-Physical therapy in Shiloh, IL plays a pivotal role in the recovery from an MCL tear, aiming to restore knee function, strength, and mobility.
+Physical therapy in Shiloh, IL is crucial in MCL tear recovery, aiming to regain knee function, strength, and flexibility.
 At Axes Physical Therapy in Shiloh, IL, our approach includes:

 • Initial Assessment: Evaluating the extent of the injury and developing a tailored treatment plan.